Rob-P-Smith/playwright-Test/README.md

 Comments left all over the place for those unfarmiliar with the librarie used.

+NOTE: API has a deliberate delay introduced to emulate a slow network so calls take much longer than actually necessary.

 ## 🌟 Project Overview

 This application provides an interface for managing randomly generated numbers with the following features: